clojurebridge-nyc/curriculum/outline/setup_osx.md

 Once the download finished, we want to start the editor.
 To startup, go into your Downloads folder (or wherever you save files from your browser) and run the Nightcode-x.y.z.jar file using `java` command.

-Scroll down to the heading "1.3.2", and click the download link labeled `nightcode-1.3.2-standalone.jar`.

-Once the download is finished, we want to start the editor.

-To start it up, go into your Downloads folder (or wherever you save files from your browser) and run the `nightcode-1.3.2-standalone.jar` file using the `java` command.

 Open a terminal and run the following commands:

 ```bash